oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 *"In-transit encryption for boot and block volumes is only available for virtual machine (VM) instances launched from platform images, along with bare metal instances that use the following shapes: BM.Standard.E3.128, BM.Standard.E4.128, BM.DenseIO.E4.128.
 It is not supported on other bare metal instances.
 To confirm support for certain Linux-based custom images and for more information, contact Oracle support."*

 Additionally, in-transit encryption is only available to paravirtualized volumes (boot and block volumes).

+**Note:** some platform images do not allow instances overriding the image configuration for in-transit encryption at instance creation time.
+In such cases, for enabling in-transit encryption, use *encrypt_in_transit_on_instance_update* attribute.
+First run terraform with it set to false, then run terraform again with it set to true.

 ### <a name="storage">Storage</a>